DarrylZero/gradle.properties.plugin/README.md

 ***Application***

-To enable plugin add line to your gradle script
+To enable plugin add a line to your gradle script

 ```groovy
 apply plugin: 'com.steammachine.org.gradle.properties.plugins'